ktaylor63/southeast/site/content/news/secretary-salazar-announces-nearly-66-million-in-grants-to-conserve-habitat-of-threatened-and-endangered-species.md

 The Recovery Land Acquisition Grants Program provides funds to states and territories to acquire habitat for endangered and threatened species with approved recovery plans.
 Habitat acquisition to secure long term protection is often an essential element of a comprehensive recovery effort for a listed species.
 One of this year’s grants will provide $800,000 to enable the Texas Parks and Wildlife Department to acquire a 413-acre tract to protect nesting habitat of the golden-cheeked warbler and black-capped vireo.
 The property is also expected to benefit the endangered Tobusch fish-hook cactus.

-For a complete list of the 2010 grant awards for these programs (Catalog of Federal Domestic Assistance Number 15.615), see the Service’s Endangered Species Grants home page at [http://www.fws.gov/endangered/grants/](http://www.fws.gov/endangered/grants/).
+For a complete list of the 2010 grant awards for these programs (Catalog of Federal Domestic Assistance Number 15.615), see the Service’s Endangered Species Grants home page at [fws.gov/endangered/grants/](http://www.fws.gov/endangered/grants/).

-Visit [http://www.fws.gov/home/feature/2010/pdf/Sect6FY2010CASFinal.pdf](http://www.fws.gov/home/feature/2010/pdf/Sect6FY2010CASFinal.pdf) to view list of grants awarded.

-**Contact:**
+## Contact

 Division of Public Affairs
 External Affairs